Meshtastic vs MeshCore feature parity

 Same shared UI | App (implemented) |

-| Room servers (BBS) | Not applicable | Rooms tab: login/post/admin CLI; optional Remember password (app_settings); Auto-sync periodic re-login while radio connected (meshcoreRoomSyncScheduler.ts, useMeshcoreRuntime.ts); RF-only (not MQTT) |
+| Room servers (BBS) | Not applicable | Rooms tab: login/post; optional Remember password (app_settings); Auto-sync periodic re-login while radio connected (meshcoreRoomSyncScheduler.ts, useMeshcoreRuntime.ts); room admin CLI / ACL setperm on Repeaters (room rows); RF-only (not MQTT) |

 App (MeshCore-only) |